Azure/azure-iot-cli-extension/README.md

 ## Installation

-The extension is designed to be plug and play with Azure CLI. **Even** if you have Azure CLI installed make sure it is up to date.
+The extension is designed to be plug-and-play with Azure CLI. **Even** if you have Azure CLI installed make sure it is up to date.

 ### Step 0: Install/Update Azure CLI